-GM research masquerades as science when in fact it is a businesses — pure and simple — and profit is always the driving factor in any business.
+GM research masquerades as science when in fact it is a business — pure and simple — and profit is always the driving factor in any business.
 That is the gamble of the GM industry: it knows scientifically that it is playing with fire, but the unimaginably huge financial and political rewards are too much of a temptation for it to resist, and too much for governments, who are now just another facet of industry, to insist on caution.
 After all, everyone has to eat, and so controlling all food supply becomes the ultimate control of humanity.
 As Kissinger said: "Who controls the food supply controls the people."

 The fact is that tinkering with life's genetic code in ways that could never happen in nature will inevitably throw up the unexpected.
 Maybe not immediately, but in time.
 We are dealing here with complex systems, and changes in those systems may take many years to come to their full fruition.
 Add to that the rapidity of horizontal gene transfer by microbes and you start to understand that unleashing new organisms into the biosphere is a recipe for disaster.
 It is not that GM technology is necessarily bad in itself, it is that the way it is done with such minimal safety testing is a crime against not only humanity but all life on Earth.

 Putting new organisms into the biosphere demands generational studies — in all species, INCLUDING humans — for us to have a real idea of the consequences.
 But GM companies don't have the time for that: they don't want to wait for their profits.
-And so these biotech companies are allowed to just do small-scale field trials in remote locations for a few years before having their GM foods rubber stamped as safe.
+And so these biotech companies are allowed to just do small-scale field trials in remote locations for a few years before having their GM foods rubber-stamped as safe.
 This is not science — it is commercialism: the allure of massive profits is being allowed to pull the technological agenda forward, beyond the bounds of normal scientific caution.

 So what could possibly go wrong with a whole new bacteria with a completely modified genetic code, which will produce completely novel proteins and interact with existing bacteria (yes it will) in novel ways.
 Do you really have to have letters after your name to realise that this commercial project presents real dangers to life itself?
 Are we all supposed to just sit back and let the "experts" get on with their pet projects?
 After all, they are highly intelligent and so we might assume (wrongly as it turns out) that they would stop if they felt their inventions presented any serious dangers.

-A couple of years ago, scientists at the University of Wisconsin-Madison, lead by Yoshihiro Kawaoka, used a technique called reverse genetics to build a super wild bird flu virus that spreads much more easily than the normal bird flu virus.
+A couple of years ago, scientists at the University of Wisconsin-Madison, led by Yoshihiro Kawaoka, used a technique called reverse genetics to build a super wild bird flu virus that spreads much more easily than the normal bird flu virus.
 Kawaoka defends this obviously reckless research by stating how important it is for understanding pandemics!

 Kawaoka is a man whose choice of research implies scant regard for public safety as he seems so totally absorbed in the excitement of his research, as most scientists are, that he seems to have lost touch with the reality of what he is doing.
 And this also makes him and his kind the very last people that should be advising on viability, ethics and safety.
 In fact, it is entirely normal for researchers to downplay any dangerous consequences of their research.